rrich360/Java-Banking-App-with-Oracle-Database/README.md

 -	You should use the DAO design pattern for data connectivity.

-This Output includes an example of a customer's information being stored in a database after registering for an account with the bank :
+This Output includes an example of a customer's information being stored in a database after registering for an account with Roger's Bank of America :